Nyadol Nyuon

-Nyadol Nyuon, (born 1987) is an Australian lawyer and human rights advocate, who was born in a refugee camp in Ethiopia, of a family fleeing the Second Sudanese Civil War.
+Nyadol Nyuon (born 1987) is an Australian lawyer and human rights advocate, who was born in a refugee camp in Ethiopia, of a family fleeing the Second Sudanese Civil War.
 She works as a commercial litigator in Melbourne and is a regular media commentator.

 Early life and education

-Nyuon was born in the Itang refugee camp in Ethiopia in 1987, where she lived until the age of four.
+Nyadol Nyuon was born in the Itang refugee camp in Ethiopia in 1987, where she lived until the age of four.
 The family was forced to leave the camp due to conflict in Ethiopia, taking 40 days to walk back to an area then in southern Sudan (since 2011, part of South Sudan).
 Not long after arrival, Nyuon was separated from her mother.
-She rarely saw her father, Commander William Nyuon Bany, one of the founders of the Sudan People’s Liberation Army, as he was away fighting, and died in 1996.
+She rarely saw her father, Commander William Nyuon Bany, one of the founders of the Sudan People's Liberation Army, as he was away fighting, and died in 1996.

 She was raised by various step-mothers in Nairobi, Lodwar and at the Kakuma refugee camp in Kenya, where she did her primary and secondary schooling.
 It was also at Kakuma where she was inspired by the work of UNHCR lawyers and decided that she too wanted to be a lawyer.
 Her mother came and found her after her father's death and when she was about 14 years old, and brought her other siblings to Kakuma.
 Eight of them lived in a mud house.

 In 2005 the family was accepted as migrants to Australia, and Nyuon was 18 years old when they arrived in Melbourne, penniless.
 After attaining her Victorian Certificate of Education, she earned a Bachelor of Arts at Victoria University before being accepted into Melbourne Law School at the University of Melbourne, where she was resident at Ormond College and graduated Juris Doctor.
 She was helped to achieve a scholarship by one of her professors, and was later given $10,000 by a woman she met by chance at a dinner, who was touched by her story.
 Her younger brother Bigoa became an Australian rules football player.